Public Media for the Yukon-Kuskokwim Delta

 Elliot said that teachers in Kipnuk are still feeding and looking out for the few dogs that remain until future evacuations can take place.

-Bethel Friends of Canines is also accepting monetary donations through its website that will support its ongoing evacuation efforts.
+Bethel Friends of Canines is accepting donations through its website that will support its ongoing evacuation efforts.

 In Anchorage, at the Alaska Federation of Natives conference on Saturday, Oct.
 18, Sen. Lisa Murkowski spoke of her visit to the Yukon-Kuskokwim Delta in the aftermath of ex-typhoon Halong.
 After visiting the emergency shelter in Bethel’s National Guard Armory, she took a Chinook helicopter to survey Kipnuk’s damage.